maul-esel/COM-Classes/spec.markdown

 To achieve this, it is required to use `A_PtrSize` to calculate structure offsets and size and to use the `"Ptr"` type in calls to `NumGet()`, `NumPut()` and `DllCall()` (COM method calls as well as regular library calls).
-One should pay attention to the fact that a lot of types actually map to this type, including HWND, HBITMAP, HANDLE, ...
+One should pay attention to the fact that a lot of types actually map to this type, including `HWND`, `HBITMAP`, `HANDLE`, ...

 ***